bopsec/task-checker-plugin/OTHER_TASKS.md

 - Paid the ghost captain for free trips to Dragontooth Island
 - All PoH trophies (some tested)
 - PoH combat dummy
+- Logged opening various chests 2+ times, and laps for certain courses

 ## Confirmed not transmitted